CRATETV/crate-tv-app/README.md

 **Required for Payment Processing:**

 This application supports both Square's Sandbox (for testing on `localhost`) and Production environments.
-You will need credentials for both.
+You will need to credentials for both.

 ***Production Credentials (for your live Vercel deployment):***
 -   `SQUARE_APPLICATION_ID`: Your **Production** Square Application ID.